Amandaleeanne/DnDCombatHelper/README.md

    - Create a GUI to make things pretty and handle the character editing.

  # Current project phase:
 Programming is on pause as I do research on how to do UI.
-Currently, I am exploring PyQT for the UI, as I wish for this project to but fully in python.
+Currently, I am exploring PyQT for the UI, as I wish for this project to be built fully in python.
 However, this may change and i might find a more sutible programming language to do the UI in.